scd-systems/pkg-updated/README.md

+pkg-updated for FreeBSD
+=====================

 pkg-updated is a daemon/wrapper for automated binary package update.
-=====================

 The aim of this project is to provide a simple and reliable pkg update daemon for FreeBSD.

-The deamon is written in go and programmed with the literate programming method.
+The daemon is written in go and programmed with the literate programming method.
 Code and documentation are sourced in one file and need to extract/weaved before use.

+PKG (aka. pkgng) is the default binary package management software for FreeBSD.

 Features:

-- Configurable Scheduler for timing the updates
+- Configurable scheduler for recurring times
 - Archive packages which need to upgrade (for rollback)
-- Restart Services if an enabled running service was updated
+- Restart services if an enabled running service was updated
-- Rollback updated packages on failed Service restart (not finished)
+- Rollback updated packages on failed service restart (not finished)

-PKG (aka. pkgng) is the default binary package management software for FreeBSD.

 How to Start
 ---------------------